 Bite Alarms and Bobbins

 Bite alarms indicate whether a fish has taken your bait or not.
-They are basically electronic devices that detect increased line tension and produce a sound alarm.
+They are basically electronic devices that detect increased line tension/movement and produce an alarm.

-This is called a drop back.
+This type of bite is called a drop back.
 For such situations, you’ll need a set of bobbins.
-Bobbins set off the bite alarm by pulling down on a line as it loosens when a fish runs towards you.
+Bobbins are a weighted device that is clipped on your line just before it passes through an alarm.
+The bobbin will set off the bite alarm by pulling down on a line as it loosens when a fish runs towards you.

 If you plan on fishing overnight, wireless alarms with receivers will ensure you get signals in the bivvy while you sleep and you won’t miss a bite.